-- details of the child for whom the applicationis being made
+- Details of the child for whom the application is being made

-- any reasons for their preferences
+- Reasons for the preferences

 Refusal of a school place